Rambo3000/LogScraper/docs/README.md

 ---

-## 🔄 Updates

-To update the program, simply **replace the executable file** with the new version from the [Releases section](https://github.com/Rambo3000/logscraper/releases).

-You can **keep your existing configuration files** (`LogScraperConfig.json`, `LogScraperLogLayouts.json`, `LogScraperLogProviders.json`) — there is no need to change or reconfigure them unless specified in the release notes.

----

 ## ⚙️ Before You Start

 Download and extract the ZIP archive to your local machine.
 No installation is required — just run the executable.
 Built in C# (.NET), the application does **not** require a separate .NET runtime.

 > **Note:** The executable is relatively large.
 Running it from a slow network share or cloud folder may result in delayed startup times.

+---

+## 🔄 Updates

+To update the program, simply **replace the executable file** with the new version from the latest release ZIP archive from [Releases section](https://github.com/Rambo3000/logscraper/releases).

+You can **keep your existing configuration files** (`LogScraperConfig.json`, `LogScraperLogLayouts.json`, `LogScraperLogProviders.json`) — there is no need to change or reconfigure them unless specified in the release notes.

 ---